Essential Concepts#

 Scope#

-This project initially targets x86_64 Linux Soft IOCs and RTEMS ‘hard’ IOCs running on MVME5500 hardware.
-Soft IOCs that require access to hardware on the server (e.g. USB or PCIe) will be supported by mounting the hardware into the container (these IOCS will not support Kubernetes failover).
+This project targets x86_64 Linux soft IOCs.
+Soft IOCs that need direct hardware access on the server (e.g. USB or PCIe) are supported by mounting the hardware into the container — though these IOCs cannot use Kubernetes failover.

-Other linux architectures could be added to the Kubernetes cluster.
-We have tested arm64 native builds and will add this as a supported architecture in the future.
+Other Linux architectures could be added to the cluster. arm64 native builds have been prototyped but are not yet a supported architecture.

-Python soft IOCs are also supported.
-See DiamondLightSource/pythonSoftIOC
+Python soft IOCs are also supported — see pythonSoftIOC.

-GUI generation for engineering screens is supported via the PVI project.
-See epics-containers/pvi.
+GUI generation for engineering screens is provided by the PVI project — see pvi.

 Additional Tools#